 Relationship Quality Most stakeholders told us their relationship with Gold Road is getting better or remains good.
 Stakeholders' reasons for their relationship ratings were classified into five explanations.
-We consider this to be the 'stakeholder-specified' formula for Gold Road to be successful in building relationships: - Communication and understanding increased communication between leadership and stakeholders leads to better understanding - Good people it is helpful to get to know management and workers over time and outside work contexts - Quality of interactions the quality of discussions with stakeholders matters, as do non-financial contributions to stakeholders and partners - Quantity of interactions relationships are improving over time as stakeholders get to know specific people within the Company, and - Formalisation of relationship relationships are improved through formal institutional agreements and collaborations.
-Comparison by year of percentage of stakeholders nominating each Social Licence level
+We consider this to be the 'stakeholder-specified' formula for Gold Road to be successful in building relationships: • Communication and understanding - increased communication between leadership and stakeholders

+- leads to better understanding - Quality of interactions the quality of discussions with stakeholders matters, as do non-financial contributions to stakeholders and partners - Quantity of interactions relationships are improving over time as stakeholders get to know specific people within the Company, and - Formalisation of relationship relationships are improved through formal institutional agreements and collaborations.
+Comparison by year of percentage of stakeholders nominating each Social Licence level 2021